gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

   * The `this.options` method may be used within tasks to normalize options.
 Inside a task, you may specify options defaults like: `var options = this.options({option: 'defaultvalue', ...});`

 ### Plugins
-* An updated `gruntplugin` template has been created for grunt 0.4-compatible plugins, and is available in the standalone [grunt-init].
+* An updated `gruntplugin` template has been created for Grunt 0.4-compatible plugins, and is available in the standalone [grunt-init].

 ## Troubleshooting
-* If you had previously installed a development version of grunt 0.4 or any grunt-contrib plugins, be sure to flush your npm cache with `npm cache clean` first to ensure that you are pulling the final version of grunt and grunt-contrib plugins.
+* If you had previously installed a development version of Grunt 0.4 or any grunt-contrib plugins, be sure to flush your npm cache with `npm cache clean` first to ensure that you are pulling the final version of Grunt and grunt-contrib plugins.

 [grunt-init]: /gruntjs/grunt-init